Curse of scale-freeness: Intractability of large-scale optimization with multi-start methods: Introduction

-Figure~\ref{fig:RE-NN-LKH-log} (the log-log plot of Figure~\ref{fig:RE-NN-LKH-normal}) implies that the relative gap of the best EOV from the optimal value decreases at a power-law rate.
-Namely, the number of iterations for reducing by half the relative gap of the best EOV increases asymptotically in proportion to the number of completed iterations.
-This phenomenon is the so-called {\it scale-free} property.
-For intuitive understanding, we express figuratively the scale-free property of the relative gap as the curse of scale-freeness: ``{\it trying to get closer to the goal, it is getting further away.}" That would be the intractability of large-scale combinatorial optimization (at least with the RMS method).
+Figure~\ref{fig_RE-NN-LKH-log} (the log-log plot of Figure~\ref{fig_RE-NN-LKH-normal}) shows the approximately linear evolution of the relative gap (error) of the best EOV, measured from the optimal value.
+Thus, the power-law behavior---or equivalently, scale-freeness---is evident in this evolution.
+In other words, the number of additional trials required to halve the relative gap increases asymptotically in proportion to the number of trials completed.
+This Zeno's paradox-like phenomenon can be figuratively described as the {\it curse of scale-freeness: ``Reaching for the goal makes it slip away."} As discussed in detail later, the curse of scale-freeness represents the intractability of large-scale optimization, at least when using the RMS method.

-Our main theoretical contribution is to show by extreme value theory (EVT) that the power law appears when improving the best empirical solution by applying an RMS algorithm to a large-scale combinatorial optimization problem.
-In our EVT analysis, a combinatorial optimization problem is assumed to be a maximization one.
-That does not lose generality because any maximization problem is converted into a minimization one.
-In addition, although our theoretical analysis is restricted to the RMS method, the ``random sampling of good solutions" property of the RMS method would be rather conducive to revealing the nature of the intractability of large-scale combinatorial optimization.